istio/istio.io/content/docs/concepts/traffic-management/index.md

 - Configure TLS settings and outlier detection.

 The next section walks through some common use cases and describes how Istio supports them.
-Following sections describe each of the taffic management API resources in more detail.
+Following sections describe each of the traffic management API resources in more detail.

 ### Traffic routing use cases